 Fire plow wood types

-The Maoris use Kaikomako
+The Maori use Kaikomako

 What is the fire plow method?